-- Iran's footprint in Africa is growing, based on the opportunity to capitalise on the anti-western mood, and to counteract the influence from Saudi Arabia, the UAE, Israel and the US on the continent, specifically when it comes to the control of the Red Sea corridor. - Iran has already for many years opened "cultural centres" and financed schools and hospitals, especially in countries with a Shia community: Chad, DR Congo, Egypt, Ghana, Nigeria, Senegal and Tanzania. - Between 2022 and 2023, African countries have hosted diplomatic visits: Burkina Faso, Ghana, Mali, Senegal, Sierra Leone and Tanzania.
+- Iran's footprint in Africa is growing, based on the opportunity to capitalise on the anti-western mood, and to counteract the influence from Saudi Arabia, the UAE, Israel and the US on the continent, specifically when it comes to the control of the Red Sea corridor. - For many years, Iran has opened "cultural centres" and financed schools and hospitals, especially in countries with a Shia community: Chad, DR Congo, Egypt, Ghana, Nigeria, Senegal and Tanzania. - Between 2022 and 2023, African countries have hosted diplomatic visits: Burkina Faso, Ghana, Mali, Senegal, Sierra Leone and Tanzania.
 In January 2023, the Islamic Republic of Iran has announced the nomination of an ambassador to Burkina Faso.

-Under the China-Africa Action Plan 2018-2021, China pledges to train 50,000 African civil servants
+Under the China-Africa Action Plan 2018-2021, China has pledged to train 50,000 African civil servants